dvhthomas/dvhthomas.github.com/_posts/2012-03-13-resizing-images-on-a-mac.md

 ---
 layout: post
 title: "Resizing images on a Mac"
-abstract: "How to automatic a really boring manual process"
+abstract: "How to automate a really boring manual process"
 category:
 tags: [tools]
 ---